magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/custom-translation.md

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=changeLanguagePE %}

-After completing these steps, ThingsBoard's interface language will be changed to the language of your choice.
+After completing these steps, IoT Hub's interface language will be changed to the language of your choice.
 In this guide, we have chosen Italian as the system language for demonstration purposes.
 Next, we will set up a translation for it.

 ## Translation editing